AnomalRoil/go-tinylib-wrapper/README.md

           -r="$TINYGARBLE": TinyGarble root directory path, default to $TINYGARBLE if var set, writes $TINYGARBLE if changed -s="127.0.0.1": Specify a server address for Bob to connect.

-So if you want to run the AES circuit provided with TinyGarble, using all default values, except the location of your TinyGarble root and circuits you may for instance use :
+So if you want to run the AES circuit provided with TinyGarble, using all default values, except the location of your TinyGarble root and circuits you may for instance use:
 From Alice's shell
 ```
-./example -a -r /home/Code/golang/src/github.com/anomalroil/go-tinylib-wrapper/TinyGarble -c /home/ubuntu/golang/src/github.com/anomalroil/go-tinylib-wrapper/TinyGarble/bin/scd/netlists
+./example -a -r ~/golang/src/github.com/anomalroil/go-tinylib-wrapper/TinyGarble -c ~/golang/src/github.com/anomalroil/go-tinylib-wrapper/TinyGarble/bin/scd/netlists
 ```
 From Bob's shell
 ```
-./example -b -r ~/Code/golang/src/github.com/anomalroil/go-tinylib-wrapper/TinyGarble -c ~/Code/golang/src/github.com/anomalroil/go-tinylib-wrapper/TinyGarble/bin/scd/netlists
+./example -b -r ~/golang/src/github.com/anomalroil/go-tinylib-wrapper/TinyGarble -c ~/golang/src/github.com/anomalroil/go-tinylib-wrapper/TinyGarble/bin/scd/netlists
 ```

 And then you should get the following on Bob's shell:
 ```
 Client's return value: 2E2B34CA59FA4C883B2C8AEFD44BE966
 ```

+In order to do so you'll have to compile the scd file first, see [TinyGarble](https://github.com/esonghori/TinyGarble) documentation, there is a script to do so.

 Note that currently it seems like one can't reuse the same port directly (there seems to be a timeout after TinyGarble closes the port it used, so the -cbc mode for the server will respawn a TinyGarble server running on the next port after each block for instance.)